NickKelly1/blog-js-inheritance-the-dark-arts/readme.md

 - **Constructor prototype chain**: `SubClass.[[Prototype]]` must be set to `SuperClass`.
 This means the `SubClass` function inherits "static" properties from `SuperClass` (properties on the SuperClass constructor function) such that:
   - `SuperClass.staticProperty = 5`
   - `SubClass.staticProperty === 5`
-- **Initialisation**: When the `SubClass` constructor is called with `new`, it needs to immediately call the `SuperClass` constructor function binding its `this` value (`SuperClass.call(this, ...)`), in order to initialise the `SuperClass` on `this` properly.
+- **Initialisation**: When the `SubClass` constructor is called with `new`, it needs to immediately call the `SuperClass` constructor function binding its `this` value (`SuperClass.call(this, ...)`), in order to initialise `SuperClass` on `this` properly.
   - The ES2015 `class` syntax forces us to call the super constructor using `super()` at the beginning of our subclasses constructor function, or else the interpreter will throw an error.
-This is not forced in es5 constructor functions so we need to remember it ourselves!
-Otherwise our class map not be properly initialised.
+This is not forced in constructor-prototype syntax so we need to remember it ourselves!
+Otherwise our class instances will not be properly initialised.

-Our object relations are:
+Our object relations for the model described above are:

 ![test](./inheritance-full-2.png)